Kollam: Economy

 Dairy farming is fairly well developed.
 Also there is a chilling plant in the city.
 Kollam is an important maritime and port city.
 Fishing has a place in the economy of the district.
 Neendakara and Sakthikulangara villages in the suburbs of the city have fisheries.
 An estimated 134,973 persons are engaged in fishing and allied activities.
 Cheriazheekkal, Alappad, Pandarathuruthu, Puthenthura, Neendakara, Thangasseri, Eravipuram and Paravur are eight of the 26 important fishing villages.
 There are 24 inland fishing villages.
 The Government has initiated steps for establishing a fishing harbour at Neendakara.
 Average fish landing is estimated at 85,275 tonnes per year.
 One-third of the state's fish catch is from Kollam.
 Nearly 3000 mechanised boats are operating from the fishing harbour.
 FFDA and VFFDA promote fresh water fish culture and prawn farming respectively.
 A fishing village with 100 houses is being built at Eravipuram.
 A prawn farm is being built at Ayiramthengu, and several new hatcheries are planned to cater to the needs of the aquaculturists.
 Kerala's only turkey farm and a regional poultry farm are at Kureepuzha.

 There are two Central Government industrial operations in the city, the Indian Rare Earths, Chavara and Parvathi Mills Ltd., Kollam.
 Kerala Ceramics Ltd. in Kundara, Kerala Electrical and Allied Engineering Company in Kundara, Kerala Premo Pipe factory in Chavara, Kerala Minerals and Metals Limited in Chavara and United Electrical Industries in Kollam are Kerala Government-owned companies.
 Other major industries in the private/cooperative sector are Aluminium Industries Ltd. in Kundara, Thomas Stephen & Co. in Kollam, Floorco in Paravur and Cooperative Spinning Mill in Chathannoor.
-The beach sands of the district have concentrations of such heavy minerals as Ilmenite, Rutile, Monosite and Zircon, which offer scope for exploitation for industrial purposes.